eddiejibson/update/README.md

 Auto-update your GitHub repository and execute tasks/commands on push.

-If this helps you out, please consider giving us a 🌟.
+If this helps you out, please consider giving the repository a star.
 It makes our night sky better.
 Thanks.

 ## Installation